Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 Q: Is Motion's Web Animations API integration an advantage? #

-A: Motion's WAAPI integration provides measurable advantages for specific use cases.
+A: Motion's Web Animations API integration provides measurable advantages for specific use cases.
 Motion reports 2.5× faster startup when animating from unknown computed values and 6× faster interpolation between different value types (e.g., numeric to transform, or mixing color formats).
 WAAPI offloads animation work to the browser's native engine, reducing CPU usage and potentially improving battery life on mobile.
 However, WAAPI offers less control than GSAP's JavaScript interpolation, which is why GSAP maintains advantages for complex timeline control and scroll scrubbing where precise frame-by-frame manipulation matters.
+See W3C Web Animations specification for technical capabilities and limitations.

 Q: When should I choose Motion over GSAP? #